Forum Co-Chairs

 Smiley DA, Einstein AJ, O’Gorman KJ…Nalbandian A, et al. Early Detection of Transthyretin Cardiac Amyloidosis Using 124I-Evuzamitide Positron Emission Tomography/Computed Tomography.
 JACC Cardiovasc Imaging.
 2025;18(7):799-811.

-Planned submission – “Sodium-glucose cotransporter-2 inhibitor therapy and body composition analysis in transthyretin amyloid cardiomyopathy” – to Amyloid, as a ‘Letter to the Editor’
+Planned submission – “Sodium-glucose cotransporter-2 inhibitor therapy and body composition analysis in transthyretin amyloid cardiomyopathy: a prospective pilot study” – to Amyloid (resubmission deadline July 3, 2026)

 Evangelos Oikonomou, MD, DPhil (2025)